SebastianRokholt/Hybrid-Recommender-System/README.md

 # Movie Recommender System
 This repository contains the files for a Data Science project about recommender systems and machine learning.
-The project revolved around building a hybrid recommender system with collaborative and content-based filtering.
+The project revolves around building a hybrid recommender system with collaborative and content-based filtering.

 ## The Dataset